-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Skill Levels/Milestones R5 and W5; Exercise Science 113C with a grade of "C" or better, or equivalent.
+Advisory: Exercise Science 113B and Exercise Science 113C, each with a grade of "C" or better, or equivalent.

 Limitation on Enrollment: This course is not open to students with previous credit for Physical Education 155Z.

 This course is the fourth in a series of swimming courses.
 Emphasis is placed on advanced swimming techniques, turns, finishes, and racing starts, swim propulsion and drag theories, and aquatic survival and safety skills.
 This course is intended for advanced swimmers.
 When this course is offered for three hours per week, the additional time is utilized for skill development.
 (FT) AA/AS; CSU.
 UC Transfer Limitation.
 See a Counselor.